Frequently asked questions

 No. Due to licensing agreements, the information can only be accessed from the British Library.

 We subscribe to a number of electronic databases providing relevant information.
 The Centre also holds a small collection of handy books.
-You can also view our Information sources for starting up in business guide (pdf).
+You can also view our Business Essentials guide.

 All businesses should think hard about their IP (intellectual property) as it’s a way of protecting things like an invention or a brand from being stolen.

 There are four types of IP: patents, trade marks, designs and copyright.
-You can find out more about intellectual property by attending one of our workshops in the Centre, or completing one of our free e-courses.
+You can find out more about intellectual property by attending one of our workshops in the Centre or taking part in one of our webinars.

 The Business & IP Centre subscribes to several online databases providing access to up-to-date information on millions of companies from around the world.
 When you visit, you can download information from some of these databases, so remember to bring a USB memory stick with you.